Last Updated on February 5, 2021 by Sunny Staff

 What is a URL Redirect?

 A URL redirect is a way to remap a web page address.
-It’s quite similar to the way the post office handles changes of address.
+It’s quite similar to how the post office handles changes of address.
 You send your new address to the post office.
-Every time someone sends you mail, the post office forwards the mail to the new address and lets the sender know of the new address.
+Whenever someone sends you mail, the post office forwards the mail to the new address and lets the sender know of the new address.

 The same thing happens on the web.
 The information is still there but on a new page.
 A WordPress URL redirect tells search engine web crawlers where that information has now been placed.